PokeNavBot/pokenav-documentation/source/community_setup.md

 #### Multiple Raid Lobby Channels

 A common configuration is a server for a large area where each channel represent a town or neighborhood of gyms.
-PokeNav can handle an arbitrary number of raid lobby channels, simply run the following command in your moderation channel for each one you want to enable:
+PokeNav can handle an arbitrary number of raid lobby channels, simply run the following command in your moderation channel for each one you want to enable / disable:

-`$enable-raid-lobby #channel-name`
+`$toggle raid-lobby #channel-name`

 If you also want to allow EX raid announcements, run:

-`$enable-ex-raid-lobby #channel-name`

-You can disable a raid lobby by deleting the channel, or by running:

-`$disable-raid-lobby #channel-name`

-You can disable an ex raid lobby by deleting the channel, or by running:

-`$disable-ex-raid-lobby #channel-name`
+`$toggle ex-raid-lobby #channel-name`

 ### Post Install

 #### Setting Your Time Zone

-Make sure you use `$set-timezone` if you are not located in the default timezone (US/Eastern).
+Make sure you use `$set timezone` if you are not located in the default timezone (US/Eastern).
 You can find a full list of timezones [at this gist](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).

 #### Changing Your Moderation Channel

-You can use `$set-mod-channel` to change the moderation channel -- if you already have a bot channel for admins.
+You can use `$set mod-channel` to change the moderation channel -- if you already have a bot channel for admins.

 #### Setup Your Mods